-If the information is not corrected during the provided time period, a report will be filed to ACP Protection and Emergency Response Division in order to be included in the risk assessment matrix for that vessel.
-This could lead into a safety or security inspection and/or escort of the vessel during her next transit.
+If the information is not corrected during the provided time, a report will be filed to ACP Protection and Emergency Response Division to be included in the risk assessment matrix for that vessel.
+This could lead to a safety or security inspection and/or escort of the vessel during her next transit.